Cause Marketing Programs + Events // IMVU

 SPIRIT WORLD & PABLLO VITTAR’S GLOBAL CLUB NIGHT

 2020 was hard on music festivals, but IMVU was able to host two spectacular ones.
-Spirit World was a 3-day festival with a diverse lineup of 50 diverse artists headlined by Pussy Riot, Yves Tumor, Cakes da Killa, Sonikku and Hannah Diamond.
-It took place over 6 virtual ‘stages’ and was written up in Paper, Earmilk, High Snobiety and more.
-Pabllo Vittar’s event was an 18-hour marathon with the global lineup performing on stages representing 6 of the world’s most iconic queer music venues, and it was featured in Billboard and many Latin American press outlets.
+Spirit World was a 3-day festival with a diverse lineup of 50 diverse artists headlined by Pussy Riot, Yves Tumor, Cakes da Killa, Sonikku, and Hannah Diamond.
+It took place over six virtual ‘stages’ and was written up in Paper, Earmilk, High Snobiety, and more.
+Pabllo Vittar’s event was an 18-hour marathon with the global lineup performing on stages representing 6 of the world’s most iconic queer music venues and was featured in Billboard and many Latin American press outlets.

-For Spirit World, I helped assemble the stages and refine the artists’ avatars, as well as directed or designed the festival’s look and feel from logo, virtual tee shirt, planetoid graphics, animated type system, microsite and artist card graphics for each performer to share on their social media to get more of their fanbases to watch and join IMVU.
-For the Pabllo Vittar event, I also directed the look and feel, helped manage the stages and avatars and commissioned custom items for the performers.
-I shot for and directed teaser videos the performers could share with their networks.
+For Spirit World, I helped assemble the stages and refine the artists’ avatars, as well as directed or designed the festival’s look and feel: logo treatment, virtual tee shirt, planetoid graphics, animated type system, microsite, even artist card graphics for each performer to share on their social media to get more of their fanbases to watch and join IMVU.
+For the Pabllo Vittar event, I also directed the look and feel, helped manage the stages and artist avatars, and commissioned custom items for the performers.
+I shot for and directed teaser videos the performers could share their networks.

 2020 on IMVU